Introduction & Rationale

 1 2 3 4 5

 :open method has some magic built-in.
 The size argument is optional, and if missing, the code will attempt to guess the size of the underlying file within the Iso.
-This can only work on MODE2 FORM1 or FORM2 sectors, and will result in a failed File object otherwise.
+It will represent the size of the virtual file in bytes.
+The size guessing mechanism can only work on MODE2 FORM1 or FORM2 sectors, and will result in a failed File object otherwise.
 The mode argument is optional, and can be one of the following:

 'GUESS': will attempt to guess the mode of the file.
 This is the default.